michalkotlinski/www/md/faq_ru.md

 ### DA.. what?

 A Decentralized Autonomous Organization (DAO) is a form of company which operates entirely on the blockchain.
-In our case, the DAO is made up of Slock token holders that can review proposals and cast their votes to elect and direct a service provider which will represent them in the physical world.
+In our case, the DAO is made up of DAO token holders that can review proposals and cast their votes to elect and direct a service provider which will represent them in the physical world.
 This process is very similar to selecting a vendor or supplier.
 A DAO is however superior in many respects to a traditional company in the sense that all the decisions it makes are transparent, its finances can be audited by anyone and corruption is impossible.

 ### Is this just for geeks?